Safety fears over housing plan by Wellesbourne Airfield

 In addition, a revised housing layout plan was being prepared to incorporate a larger area of open space on the airfield end of the site.

-The statement concluded: "The consultants for Barwood Developments are satisfied the proposed housing component of the scheme will not impact upon the Obstacle Limitation Surface of Runway 36, and hence the scheme as submitted complies with CAA [Civil Aviation Authority] guidance for the Safeguarding of Aerodromes.'No barbecues'
+The statement concluded: "The consultants for Barwood Developments are satisfied the proposed housing component of the scheme will not impact upon the Obstacle Limitation Surface of Runway 36, and hence the scheme as submitted complies with CAA [Civil Aviation Authority] guidance for the Safeguarding of Aerodromes.

 "Safety considerations have been properly taken into account in preparing the planning application."